EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 ### Setup Prefect

 First, either use the CLI or Prefect GUI to set `GCS Credentials` and `GCS Bucket` for the infrastructure terraform just set up (use the `tf_credentials.json` file created in the last step)
-Prefect flows can be setup with the below code

 Note, feel free to change any of the inputs in the `etl_api_to_file_subflow()` includeing the `start_date` and `end_date` which will reduce the size of the output

+Prefect flows can be setup with the below code:

 `cd ~/Housing-Wealth-Pipeline`